How Q magnets work

 Another common application for Q magnets is placing them over the wisdom teeth nerve root immediately after extraction.
 In every case we have seen, there has been no pain or swelling post surgery.
 This observation and the effect on haematomas supports the premise that the therapeutic effect of Q magnets involves much more than placebo.

-The neurologist who pioneered the use of Quadrapolar magnets, Dr Robert Holcomb used these devices while consulting at Vanderbilt University Medical Centre to successfully treat the most complex pain patients from right across the USA.
-A number of these cases were published in journals such as Pediatric Neurology.
+The neurologist who pioneered the early work with Quadrapolar magnets, Dr Robert Holcomb used almost exclusively these devices at Vanderbilt University Medical Centre to successfully treat the most complex pain patients from right across the USA.
+A number of these cases were published, such as these in Pediatric Neurology.
 TV features of his early work can be viewed on our website.

 Magnetic fields are very difficult to conceptualise as they are invisible and as a vector quantity have both magnitude and direction i.e. are positive or negative.
 One way to observe the flow of magnetic field lines is by sprinkling iron filings over different magnet arrangements.
 Where the field lines are straight there is very little change and hence negligible gradient as observed with the bipolar magnet in Image A (see below).

 Image B shows the original design by Dr Holcomb of four bipolar magnets arranged in a quadrapolar array.
-Notice the sharp changes in direction of the iron filings near where the magnets touch, the filings follow the field lines and the directional changes indicate the gradient.
+Notice the sharp changes in direction of the iron filings, these follow the field lines and the directional changes indicate the gradient.
 What the iron filings don't show is the North or South (+ or -) poles such as in the graph above.